secretarybird97/setup-guide/debian/README.md

 _NOTES:_

 - Make sure to use LVM (have a @ / subvolume, and @home /home subvolume.
 80 GB for root)
+- Otherwise, use XFS for root fs, and either ext4 or XFS for /boot

 ## Pre-installation